Biafra: Post-war events and Biafran nationalism

 The Movement for the Actualization of the Sovereign State of Biafra (MASSOB) emerged in 1999 as a nonviolent Biafran nationalist group, associated with Igbo nationalism.
-The group enacted a "re-launch" of Biafra in Aba, the commercial centre of Abia State and a major commercial centre on Igbo land.
+The group enacted a "re-launch" of Biafra in Aba, the commercial centre of Abia State and a major commercial centre in Igboland.
 MASSOB says it is a peaceful group and advertises a 25-stage plan to achieve its goal peacefully.
 It has two arms of government, the Biafra Government in Exile and the Biafra Shadow Government.
 MASSOB accuses Nigeria of marginalising Biafran people.
 Since August 1999, protests have erupted in cities across Nigeria's south-east.
 Though peaceful, the protesters have been routinely attacked by the Nigerian police and army, with large numbers of people reportedly killed.
 Many others have been injured and/or arrested.

-On 29 May 2000, the Lagos Guardian newspaper reported that the now ex-president Olusegun Obasanjo commuted to retirement the dismissal of all military persons, soldiers and officers, who fought for the breakaway Republic of Biafra during Nigeria's 1967–1970 civil war.
+On 29 May 2000, the Lagos Guardian newspaper reported that the former president Olusegun Obasanjo commuted to retirement the dismissal of all military persons, soldiers and officers, who fought for the breakaway Republic of Biafra during Nigeria's 1967–1970 civil war.
 In a national broadcast, he said the decision was based on the belief that "justice must at all times be tempered with mercy".

-In July 2006 the Center for World Indigenous Studies reported that government-sanctioned killings were taking place in the southeastern city of Onitsha, because of a shoot-to-kill policy directed toward Biafrans, particularly members of the MASSOB.
+In July 2006, the Center for World Indigenous Studies reported that government-sanctioned killings were taking place in the southeastern city of Onitsha, because of a shoot-to-kill policy directed toward Biafrans, particularly members of the MASSOB.

 The Nigerian federal government accuses MASSOB of violence; MASSOB's leader, Ralph Uwazuruike, was arrested in 2005 and was detained on treason charges.
 He has since been released and has been rearrested and released more than five times.
-In 2009, MASSOB leader Chief Uwazuruike launched an unrecognised "Biafran International Passport" and also launched a Biafra Plate Number in 2016 in response to persistent demand by some Biafran sympathizers in the diaspora and at home.
+In 2009, MASSOB leader Chief Uwazuruike launched an unrecognised "Biafran International Passport" and also launched a "Biafra Plate Number" in 2016 in response to persistent demand by some Biafran sympathizers in the diaspora and at home.
 On 16 June 2012, a Supreme Council of Elders of the Indigenous People of Biafra, another pro-Biafra organisation, was formed.
 The body is made up of some prominent persons in the Biafra region.
 They sued the Federal Republic of Nigeria for the right to self-determination.
 Debe Odumegwu Ojukwu, the eldest son of ex-President / General Ojukwu and a Lagos state-based lawyer was the lead counsel that championed the case.